sylvinho81/Data-Engineering-Code-Challenge/SOLUTION.md

 The idea is to have a high threshold, 90% or similar but since this is a Challenge I will not be expending time on implementing all possible tests.
 I prefer to focus on give some examples and indicate how it will be run the CI through Github actions.

+We could also implement integration tests to test the end to end by running the spark jobs by using "subprocess" from Python  and submitting the jobs.
+I didn't expend time on implement this.

 ### CI/CD